LaxmanZ/FoodRecipeApp-react-native/README.md

 1. App Usage:
 * Browse through the extensive collection of recipes.
-* Utilize the search feature to find recipes by name, ingredients, or dietary preferences.
 * Select a recipe to view detailed information, including preparation steps and nutritional facts.
-* Mark your favorite recipes for quick access.
 * Share your culinary expertise by adding your own recipes to the app.

 2. Customization: